grammyjs/website/site/docs/guide/introduction.md

 Hit `Ctrl+Shift+P`, type "deno init", and hit Enter.
 The bottom right of your editor should then display the version of Deno installed on your system.

-Your Deno project is now ready so you can create your bot.
+Your Deno development environment is ready.
+You can now start writing your bot.
 This is explained on the next page.

 One last thing: